Summary: Learn how to plan for growth in your law firm in this comprehensive guide.

 Law firms contemplating a merger must review a number of important factors before proceeding far down the merger path.

-Depending upon the community, the firm may have difficulty serving more than one client in a particular type of enterprise.
+Depending on the community, the firm may have difficulty serving more than one client in a particular type of enterprise.
 It may find that a merger will place it in a conflict-of-interest situation with regard to certain client's matters.
 If a conflict question presents itself, often both firms must cease serving the clients involved.
-A matching or review of clients is therefore an early consideration in a merger.
+A matching or review of clients is, therefore, an early consideration in a merger.

 Lawyers and law firms acquire their own characteristics which are highly individual.
 Some law firms place great weight upon maximizing dollar production.
 Other law firms de-emphasize the financial rewards of practice and place values upon other things.
 Neither attitude is right nor wrong, but they can be very incompatible.
 A philosophical discussion on financial objectives should be high on the premerger discussion list.